Autumn term 2020-21

 Director of Undergraduate Studies (DUGS)

-Welcome to the teaching pages of the Chemistry Department, Imperial College, London.
-Whether you are a current student or prospective student you will find a great deal of useful information within these pages about our courses and how the chemistry degrees at Imperial work.
+Welcome to the teaching pages of the Chemistry Department, Imperial College London.
+Whether you’re a current or a prospective student you’ll find a great deal of useful information in these pages about our undergraduate courses and how the chemistry degrees at Imperial work.

-My name is Dr. Bridgette Duncombe (but everyone calls me Bridge) and I am the Director of Undergraduate Studies (DUGS).
-This is a job that encompasses both the operational and also the strategic management of the Department’s undergraduate programmes, so it is a big job that involves me working with a lot of people from academics, technicians, alumni, employers and current students to make sure our courses are the best preparation for your future employment.
+My name is Don Craig and I’m a Professor of Organic Chemistry and Director of Undergraduate Studies.
+The DUGS role encompasses both operational and strategic management of the Department’s undergraduate programmes, so it’s a substantive job that involves working with a wide variety of people including fellow academics, administrative staff, technicians, alumni, employers and of course our current students to make sure Imperial Chemistry courses are both challenging, stimulating and enjoyable and provide the best preparation for both further study and future employment.

-The website has been designed by students for students and we hope that you find the pages useful.
-However, if you have a query about the content or an idea about information you would wish to see on the pages please simply let me know.
-My email address is firstname.lastname@example.org and I will try my best to answer any question you may have.
+We hope that you find the pages useful.
+However, if you have a query about the content or an idea about information you’d like to see on the pages please simply let us know via the email address firstname.lastname@example.org and we’ll try our best to answer any questions you may have.

 Student Services Centre